ws-garcia/VBA-Expressions/README.md

     With Evaluator
         .Create "Region = 'Central America'"            'Create a expression with `Region` as variable .Eval ("Region = 'Asia'")                       'Assign value to variable and then evaluate End With
 End Sub
+Sub CompareUsingLikeOperator()
+    Dim Evaluator As VBAexpressions
+    Set Evaluator = New VBAexpressions

+    With Evaluator
+        .Create "Region $ 'C?????? *a'"                     'Create using the LIKE operator ($) and with `Region` as variable .Eval("Region = 'Central America'")                 'This will be evaluated to TRUE End With
+End Sub
 ```